MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganizationSetting.md

   - `[UsageRightId <String>]`: The unique identifier of usageRight
   - `[UserId <String>]`: The unique identifier of user

-ITEMINSIGHTS `<IMicrosoftGraphInsightsSettings>`: insightsSettings
+`ITEMINSIGHTS <IMicrosoftGraphInsightsSettings>`: insightsSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory group, of which the specified type of insights are disabled for its members.
 Default is empty.
 Optional.
   - `[IsEnabledInOrganization <Boolean?>]`: true if the specified type of insights are enabled for the organization; false if the specified type of insights are disabled for all users without exceptions.
 Default is true.
 Optional.

-MICROSOFTAPPLICATIONDATAACCESS `<IMicrosoftGraphMicrosoftApplicationDataAccessSettings>`: microsoftApplicationDataAccessSettings
+`MICROSOFTAPPLICATIONDATAACCESS <IMicrosoftGraphMicrosoftApplicationDataAccessSettings>`: microsoftApplicationDataAccessSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory (Azure AD) security group for which the members are allowed to access Microsoft 365 data using only Microsoft 365 apps, but not other Microsoft apps such as Edge.
 This is only applicable if isEnabledForAllMicrosoftApplications is set to true.
   - `[IsEnabledForAllMicrosoftApplications <Boolean?>]`: When set to true, all users in the organization can access in a Microsoft app any Microsoft 365 data that the user has been authorized to access.
 The Microsoft app can be a Microsoft 365 app (for example, Excel, Outlook) or non-Microsoft 365 app (for example, Edge).
 The default is true.
 It is possible to disable this access for a subset of users in an Azure AD security group, by specifying the group in the disabledForGroup property.
 When set to false, all users can access authorized Microsoft 365 data only in a Microsoft 365 app.

-PEOPLEINSIGHTS `<IMicrosoftGraphInsightsSettings>`: insightsSettings
+`PEOPLEINSIGHTS <IMicrosoftGraphInsightsSettings>`: insightsSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory group, of which the specified type of insights are disabled for its members.
 Default is empty.
 Optional.
   - `[IsEnabledInOrganization <Boolean?>]`: true if the specified type of insights are enabled for the organization; false if the specified type of insights are disabled for all users without exceptions.
 Default is true.
 Optional.

-PROFILECARDPROPERTIES <IMicrosoftGraphProfileCardProperty\[]>: Contains a collection of the properties an administrator has defined as visible on the Microsoft 365 profile card.
+`PROFILECARDPROPERTIES <IMicrosoftGraphProfileCardProperty[]>`: Contains a collection of the properties an administrator has defined as visible on the Microsoft 365 profile card.
 Get organization settings returns the properties configured for profile cards for the organization.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Annotations <IMicrosoftGraphProfileCardAnnotation[]>]`: Allows an administrator to set a custom display label for the directory property and localize it for the users in their tenant.
     - `[DisplayName <String>]`: If present, the value of this field is used by the profile card as the default property label in the experience (for example, 'Cost Center').
     - `[Localizations <IMicrosoftGraphDisplayNameLocalization[]>]`: Each resource in this collection represents the localized value of the attribute name for a given language, used as the default label for that locale.
 For example, a user with a no-NB client gets 'Kostnads Senter' as the attribute label, rather than 'Cost Center.'